tony-lang/tony/README.md

 `message` is set to `undefined`.

+#### `ExternalTypeImportError`

+Is thrown when a type is imported from an external module.

+Contains `type: string` representing the type whose import was attempted. `message` is set to `undefined`.

 #### `ImportOutsideFileModuleScopeError`

 Is thrown when `import` is used outside of a file-level module scope.

 `message` is set to `undefined`.

+#### `IndeterminateTypeError`

+Is thrown when the actual type of a type variable cannot be determined during inference.

+Contains `types: string[]` representing the types that could not be determined. `message` is set to `undefined`.

-#### `InvalidPropertyAccessError`
+#### `InvalidModuleAccessError`

-Is thrown when a property is accessed that does not exist on the accessed value type.
+Is thrown when a binding is accessed that does not exist on the accessed module.

-Contains `property: string` representing the accessed property, `representation: string` (i.e. the representation of the accessed value), and `type: string` (i.e. the type of the accessed value). `message` is set to `undefined`.
+Contains `binding: string | undefined` representing the accessed binding and `type: string` representing the type of the accessed module. `message` is set to `undefined`.

 #### `MissingBindingError`

 Is thrown when the value of an unassigned/undeclared identifier/type is attempted to be used.

 Contains `binding: string` representing the missing identifier/type. `message` is set to `undefined`.

+#### `MissingExternalImportTypeHintError`

+Is thrown when an external import is lacking a type hint.

+Contains `binding: string` representing the binding lacking the type hint. `message` is set to `undefined`.

 #### `TypeError`